LisaNicvert/camtrapviz/README.md

 *This package is currently under development*

 `camtrapviz` is a R and Shiny package designed to make it easier to visualize and summarize camera trap data for which species have already been identified.
+The package website can be found at: <https://lisanicvert.github.io/camtrapviz/>.

 For the moment, this package allows to: